If you don’t know how to drive a small zero-turn your lawn may end up looking like wild hogs played soccer on your lawn.

 13. Small zero-turn mowers will tear up and scratch anything behind them.
-I have a hitch on my Dixon ZTR and my wife has had it stuck in the chain link fence around the dog yard dozens of time.
+I have a hitch on my Dixon ZTR and my wife has had it stuck in the chain-link fence around the dog yard dozens of times.
 Look for a zero-turn with a rounded rear frame.
 Also don’t buy a small zero-turn where the engine sticks out farther than the rear frame.
 If you get too close and hit something with the rear you can easily damage your engine.

 14. Residential zero-turn mowers should not be used to pull anything over 200 lbs.
 Most zero turn mowers under $3000 use Hydro-Gear EZT transmissions are not designed to pull a yard cart full of dirt, a sweeper full of green grass or especially a leaf vac.
 That is why most of the cheaper models do not come with a rear hitch.
 The transmissions are designed to give you years of use mowing your yard but they will burn out quickly if you try to pull loads like a yard cart filled with dirt or a leaf vac.
 If a dealer tries to tell you his zero-turn can pull a leaf vac and the mower is priced under $3000 ask him to include a lifetime warranty on the transmissions.
 If you would like a more detailed explanation just ask in the comments below.

 16. Zero-turns are finish cut mowers, not field/pasture mowers.
-Even the $5000 to $14,000 commercial models are designed to mow your lawns beautifully but they don’t work well on grass/weeds over 6 inches.
+Even the $5000 to $14,000 commercial models are designed to mow your lawns beautifully but there are very few that work well on grass/weeds over 6 inches.
 The long grass can wrap around the components underneath (spindles) and ruin the bearing or cause enough drag to burn out the deck belts.
 They don’t like stumps, rocks, dirt mounds or ant hills any better than your lawn tractor.
 If you want to mow the pasture when the grass is over 6 inches you will have to mow the same area at least twice.
-I will always suggest a rough cut mower like the Acrease rough cut or a “Bush Hog” brush mower.
+I will always suggest a rough cut mower like the Acrease rough cut or a tractor-mounted “Bush Hog” brush mower.